black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 It is time for another loop.
 Create a for...of loop with a variable called container to iterate through the inputContainers array.

 Inside the loop, set the innerHTML property of the container to an empty string.
 This will clear all of the contents of that input container.

+# Step 93
+After your loop completes, you need to clear the budgetNumberInput.
+Set the value property of budgetNumberInput to an empty string.